 According to her keepers, Stevie is quite the talker.
 She especially has a lot to say if she thinks anyone has food!
 When she is not talking up a storm, she is hanging out in her favorite igloo in the front of the enclosure.

 Stevie is distinguishable from her enclosure mates because of the scars along the bridge of her nose.
-She also has a raspy meow that sets her apart from the other three females she lives with.
+She also has a raspy meow that sets her apart from the other two females she lives with.

 Where in Sanctuary

-Stevie currently lives off tour on Mimosa Point, sharing an enclosure with the three other female servals she was rescued with, Blondie, Cher, and Queen.
+Stevie currently lives off tour on Mimosa Point, sharing an enclosure with two of the other female servals she was rescued with, Cher and Queen.
 Stevie and the girls live in an enclosure next to Daxon Serval.

 Stevie and the 12 other servals she was rescued with lived in rough conditions before finding their forever homes in accredited sanctuaries.
 The backyard breeder they were rescued from was selling their kittens for thousands of dollars and confining the adults in horrific and unsafe conditions.
 All of the servals were declawed at some point and some show healed fractures on X-rays that are likely a result of metabolic bone disease due to improper diets.
 The goal of the breeder is to make as much money as possible off of these cats by selling their kittens for as much as possible.
 Carolina Tiger Rescue asks that you remember these are wild animals that deserve the best life possible.
 They are predators, not pets, and deserve to be treated as such.